ilyasergey/YSC2229/resources/Syllabus.md

 Weighted graphs and shortest paths, Dijkstra's algorithm.

 Week 13a (Apr 1)
+Elements of Computational Geometry.
+Detecting intersections.
+Convex hulls.
+Week 13b (Apr 1)
+Triangulations and guarding an art gallery.

+Week 14a (Apr 8)
 Number-theoretic algorithms.
 The Chinese remainder theorem.
 The RSA cryptosystem.
-Week 13b (Apr 1)
+Week 14b (Apr 8)
 Elements of dynamic programming.
 Knapsack problem.
 Memoization.

-Week 14a (Apr 8)
-Elements of Computational Geometry.
-Detecting intersections.
-Convex hulls.
-Week 14b (Apr 8)
-Triangulations and guarding an art gallery.
+Discussion of the final project.